WiseGuru/Community-Digital-Garden-Docs/DeploymentGuides/How to host a Digital Garden on Cloudflare.md

 {: .warning}
 > Deploying patches outside of **Digital Garden** updates *may* break your site.
 This has not happened to me yet, but if it happens *to you*, you can [revert Dependabot branch merges](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/reverting-a-pull-request) and easily roll-back the problem.

-Additionally, **I strongly recommended** that you familiarize yourself with *Visual Studio Code*, *Node.js*, and *GitHub Desktop*^[What, you thought you were signing up for some free and easy way to upload your notes to the internet?
-Well with great power comes great security risks, and if you don't want some script kiddie owning your base, you should assume the people making free tools have overlooked something.
-Sometimes you gotta fix dependencies yourself for security updates, and boy howdy, knowing how these tools work is key].
+Additionally, **I strongly recommended** that you familiarize yourself with *Visual Studio Code*, *Node.js*, and *GitHub Desktop*[^4].
 But rather than make this already long guide longer, you can find more information on this under [How to manually update packages for Digital Gardens](How%20to%20manually%20update%20packages%20for%20Digital%20Gardens).

 Ok, with that out of the way, let's...
 #### Configure Security and Dependency Updates in GitHub